indrimuska/angular-moment-picker/README.md

-start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date (as String in the same format of the value, or as a Moment.js object). max-date | | Two-way bindable property representing the maximum selectable date (as String in the same format of the value, or as a Moment.js object). disable | `false` | Disables the picker if truly. autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day.
+start-view | `"year"` | Initial view when the picker is open. min-date | | Two-way bindable property representing the minimum selectable date (as String in the same format of the value, or as a Moment.js object). max-date | | Two-way bindable property representing the maximum selectable date (as String in the same format of the value, or as a Moment.js object). start-date | | Two-way bindable property representing the initial date to be shown in picker (as String in the same format of the value, or as a Moment.js object). disable | `false` | Disables the picker if truly. autoclose | `true` | Closes the picker after selecting a date. today | `false` | Highlights the current day.